cloud-elements/devportal/docs/quickstart/integrate.md

 ## Try it Out

 1. Log in in your Salesforce account and create a new contact.
-2. Under the formulas tab select Executions.
-3. Select the formula instance you created.
-4. If no executions appear, wait a couple minutes for the event in Salesforce to fire.
-5. Once the formula has executed, this screen will show if it was successful or not.
+2. Wait a few minutes &mdash; remember that we set the polling interval for five minutes &mdash; and return to Cloud Elements.
+2. On the Formulas page, hover over the **Sync Contacts** card, and then click **Executions**.
+3. The executions appear on the left side, listed by Object ID.
+You can click the Execution itself to see the series of steps, and you can get even more detailed by click ing on each step.
-6. Login into Shopify to see the new Customer that has been created in your account.
+6. Lastly, log in to Shopify to see the new Customer that has been created in your account.

+Congratulations!
+You created your first integration.
+Email [documentation@cloud-elements.com](mailto:documentation@cloud-elements.com) if you have any feedback on this tutorial.

+[1]:{{ site.url }}/download/Sync-Contacts.json